 Once a BLA has been submitted, within sixty (60) days, the FDA first reviews the BLA to determine if it is substantially complete before the agency accepts it for filing.
 The FDA may refuse to file any BLA that it deems incomplete or not properly reviewable at the time of submission and may request additional information.
 In this event, the BLA must be resubmitted with the additional information.
 Once filed, the FDA's goal is to review standard applications within ten (10) months after the filing date or, if the application qualifies for priority review, six (6) months after the filing date.
 In both standard and priority reviews, the review process is often significantly extended by FDA requests for additional information or clarification.
 The FDA reviews a BLA to determine, among other things, whether a product is safe, pure and potent and the facility in which it is manufactured, processed, packed, or held meets standards designed to assure the product's continued safety, purity and potency.
 The FDA may convene an advisory committee for review, evaluation and recommendation as to whether the application should be approved and under what conditions.
-The FDA will typically inspect the facility or facilities where the product is manufactured.
+The FDA is not bound by the recommendation of an advisory committee, but it generally follows such recommendations.
+Before approving a BLA, the FDA will typically inspect the facilities where the product is manufactured.
 The FDA will not approve an application unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
 Additionally, before approving a BLA, the FDA will typically inspect one or more clinical sites, as well as the sponsor, to assure compliance with GCP.